Tech-Tac/nebulon/README.md

 # Nebulon

-A multi-platform native Discord client written in Flutter, aiming to provide the usual Discord experience with less resource usage and extra quality of life changes.
+A multi-platform native Discord client built with Flutter, aiming to provide a familiar Discord experience with less resource usage and extra quality of life changes.

 Supports **Windows**, **macOS** and **Linux**, in addition to **Android** and **iOS**.